Edward, Mary and Elizabeth

 Elizabeth I ascends to the throne following the death of her older sister, Queen Mary I on November 17, 1558 who had died from an ongoing illness during an influenza epidemic.
 Elizabeth is crowned Queen of England on January 15, 1559.
-Elizabeth, a Protestant, is the daughter of Henry VIII’s second wife, Anne Boleyn.
-Elizabeth will be one of Britain’s longest-reigning and most popular monarchs and though a Tudor, will give her name to the Elizabethan age.
+A Protestant, Elizabeth is the daughter of Henry VIII’s second wife, Anne Boleyn.
+Elizabeth will be one of Britain’s longest-reigning and in some eyes most popular monarchs and although a Tudor, will give her name to the Elizabethan age.
 Like her father and sister before her she will be ruthless in her dealings with political and religious opponents including those in the north.

 English and Scottish Protestants sign a treaty at Berwick in which the English agree to provide military aid to expel French Catholic forces north of the border.
 Ships and mustered men from Newcastle are ordered to help with the effort.
 Protestants north of the border have been increasingly persecuted by their regent ruler, Mary of Guise and although they have recently regained Edinburgh and ousted Mary as regent they have requested Elizabeth’s help to defend them against the French.

 A treaty is signed in Edinburgh ending the war north of the border, resulting in the agreed departure of both the English and French armies, who are respectively supporting the Protestant and French factions there.

 Darlington, like many Northern towns, is an agricultural centre and most of its inhabitants are employed in farm-related industries like weaving, leather, tanning and fulling (cloth-making).
 Unfortunately, Darlington is also renowned for its unpaved streets and will come to be known as ‘Darnton i’ the Dirt’.